Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly tells when to use the tool and directs to 'list_groups' for obtaining the group_id.
-It does not specify when not to use, but the context is clear.
+The description explains when to use (to leave a group) and provides guidance to use list_groups to find the group_id.
+It does not explicitly mention when not to use, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.